-Taxable Income = Selling Price of Real Estate - Cost - Expenses- Land Value Increment Based on Assessed Values For non-tax residents, if the holding period does not exceed two years, then taxable income is subject to capital gains tax at a rate of 45%.
+Taxable Income = Selling Price of Real Estate - Cost - Expenses - Land Value Increment Based on Assessed Values For non-tax residents, if the holding period does not exceed two years, then taxable income is subject to capital gains tax at a rate of 45%.
 If the holding period is longer than two years then taxable income is subject to capital gains tax at a rate of 35%.
 Capital gains tax for tax residents The above formula for computing taxable income also applies to tax residents.
 Taxable income is subject to capital gains tax at rates ranging from 15%~45%, depending on the holding period.
 If the real estate sold was registered as a residential home for personal use, then the taxpayer can claim a TWD 4 million exemption from taxable income.
 Furthermore, the capital gains tax rate for family homes can be reduced to a fixed rate of 10% if the real estate is held for 6 years or longer.
 Please note that capital gains are taxed separately from personal income tax.
-A special tax return needs to be filed within 30 days after the transfer of title deed has been completed.
+A special tax return needs to be filed within 30 days after the transfer of the title deed has been completed.
+If the individual is forced to sell the real estate due to special financial circumstances or due to job retrenchment, he or she may apply to be taxed at the rate of 20% on capital gains earned.
 Capital gains tax on real estate sales for resident corporations Taxable income is computed based on the following formula: